marcogpg/ha-sunny-boy-power-control/README.md

-# SMA Sunny Boy Power Controller — Home Assistant Integration
+# SMA Sunny Boy Power Controller

+> ⚠️ **Fork notice**
+>
+> This is a fork of [brambruning/ha-sunny-boy-power-control](https://github.com/brambruning/ha-sunny-boy-power-control).
+>
+> This fork is maintained independently and may contain changes that are not present in the original project.
+Please refer to this repository for issues, releases, and changes specific to this fork.

 <img src="logo.png" alt="SMA Sunny Boy Power Controller" width="120" align="right"/>